 Progression and Key Knowledge Maps

-Click the buttons below to see the progression and the key knowledge being taught across the school, within each theme:
+Click the files below to see the progression and the key knowledge being taught across the school, within each theme.

 Upcoming Music Events

 Monday 20th December – Carol Concert – led by KS2